confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 ### Delete content from main cluster (it will be migrated again)

-Safest way is to trust the cluster and schema linking and remigrate data from disaster to main as disaster could have more data (that is the case of this demo)
+Safest way is to trust the Cluster and Schema Linking and remigrate data from disaster to main as disaster could have more data (that is the case of this demo)

 ```shell
 # delete topic